fhiso/sources-and-citations/citation-outline.md

     Academic citations indicate relevance and reliability by publication date, venue, and publisher.

-    Family history citations indicate relevance and reliability by indicating the provenance chain from content creation to researcher acquisition.
+    Family history citations indicate relevance and reliability by the provenance chain from content creation to researcher acquisition.

 4. Conform to an expected style guide.
     Those who read many citations can understand them more easily if they are all presented the same way.